Details#

 By disabling this option, users can login using an unencrypted HTTP connection.

-Virtual Hosts & Certificate#
+Virtual Hosts & Domain Certificates#

 A Virtual Host is an alternative name given to a domain that can be used to access the same domain.
 To be able to use the virtual host, the name must be registered on the domain’s DNS with an A or CNAME record.